Galveston Property Tax Rates: 2026 Rates by City, School District & Taxing Entity

 If your property is in a Municipal Utility District or other special district - common in newer developments in League City, Dickinson, and Santa Fe - you pay additional taxes that don't appear in the base rates above.
 MUD rates can add $0.25–$1.00+ per $100 on top of standard entities.

-How to Lower Your Galveston County Property Taxes
+How to Lower Your Galveston Property Taxes

 You have two primary tools to reduce your property tax bill: